Troubleshooting Marine AC

 - Depending on the location of your unit and design, the coils may require disassembly or removal of interior cabinetry to access.

 - Coils are extremely fragile and require special tools to clean.
 If you try to clean your AC evaporator coils with a shop vac, you will almost definitely bend them.
 Bent coils stop airflow which leads to other issues.
-WATCH THIS VIDEO TO SEE WHAT HAPPENS WHEN YOU CLEAN COILS WITH A SHOP VAC.

 - Dust is a terrible heat conductor compared to the titanium or aluminum that your coils are made from